-Schools came under Building Regulations for Acoustics, with the introduction of the revision to Approved Document E and the new Regulation, E4, which deals solely with the acoustics of school premises.
+Schools came under Building Regulations for Acoustics, with the 2003 revision to Approved Document E and the new Regulation, E4, which deals solely with the acoustics of school premises.

 The main concerns are speech intelligibility for good communication, and the important design parameters are Background Noise, Reverberation Time and Sound Insulation between adjacent spaces which are defined in Building Bulletin 93.
 Special cases are schools for hearing impaired children and where rooms are used for music and drama.

-Acoustics in hospitals and medical services buildings do not fall under Building Regulations but are described in Health Technical Memorandum HTM 2045, the main concern being privacy between adjacent rooms.
+Acoustics in hospitals and medical services buildings do not fall under Building Regulations but are described in Health Technical Memorandum HTM 0801, the main concern being privacy between consulting rooms, waiting rooms etc.

 Commercial buildings such as offices, but also schools and hospitals, usually fall under the scope of BREEAM and we are suitably qualified and experienced as SQAs (suitably qualified acoustician) for undertaking design work associated with BREEAM projects.